Around the world

 Featuring Qantas Business Class seating on the upper deck and inclusions as detailed in the brochure.

 Our inaugural Journey in 2018 was a sellout.
-With limited space available on this unique Journeys we encourage you to contact us now.
+With limited space available on this unique Journey we encourage you to contact us now.

 Call 1300 992 339